codeboltai/epoml/packages/epoml/MIGRATION.md

 ## Overview

-EPOML has been refactored to use direct function exports instead of the `Epoml` namespace wrapper.
+EPOML (Enhanced Prompt Orchestration Markup Language) has been refactored to use direct function exports instead of the `Epoml` namespace wrapper.
 This provides better tree-shaking, follows React-like patterns, and improves developer experience.

 ## What Changed